km1tch/BoxChooser/docs/01-auth-setup.md

 ## Overview

-The Packing Website uses store-level authentication with automatically generated 3-word passwords (like "happy-tiger-blue").
-Each store has its own password for accessing the price editor.
-These passwords use common, memorable words from the EFF Special wordlist for easy typing.

-**Password Flexibility**: Passwords are normalized for user convenience.
-You can enter them in any format - "Happy-Tiger-Blue", "happy tiger blue", or "HAPPY TIGER BLUE" will all work.
-Only the letters matter, not the case or separators.
+The Packing Website uses a two-tier authentication system:
+- **User Access (PIN)**: 6-digit PIN for store associates with read-only access
+- **Admin Access (Email)**: Email-based verification for managers with full access

+Each store has its own authentication configuration with both a PIN for users and email verification for administrators.

 ## Initial Setup